-Oboist Jacqueline Leclair is Associate Professor of Oboe and Chair of the Woodwind Area at McGill University's Schulich School of Music.
-She is a member of the ensembles Signal and Sequitur, and can frequently be heard performing solo and chamber music concerts internationally.
+Oboist Jacqueline Leclair is Associate Professor of Oboe and Chair of the Woodwind Area at McGill University's Schulich School of Music as well as the School's Director of Student Life and Learning.
+She is a member of the Ensemble Signal and can frequently be heard performing solo and chamber music concerts internationally.
 She was a member of Alarm Will Sound for eight years until resigning in 2011.
 Dr. Leclair was on the faculty of the Manhattan School of Music (NYC) and was Assistant Professor of Oboe at Bowling Green State University (Ohio) from 2007 to 2012.
 During her last two years at BGSU she also served as the Director of the MidAmerican Center for Contemporary Music.

 Summer festivals for which Dr. Leclair has served as faculty and/or performer include the Lincoln Center Festival (NYC), Chamber Music Conference at Bennington College (VT), June In Buffalo (NY), Chamber Music Festival of Aguascalientes (Mexico), East/West Festival (Kazan, Tatarstan) and the Sebago Music Festival (ME) among others.

 In addition to performing a variety of classical and other musics, Dr. Leclair specializes in the study and performance of new music.
 She has premiered many works, and regularly presents classes in contemporary music and its techniques at schools such as UCLA, the Eastman School of Music, Brigham Young University, The North Carolina School for the Arts and University of California San Diego.